jube-home/www.jube.io/_pages/agreements/jtos-version-1-3.md

 3.3 Response Time: The Provider shall acknowledge and respond to all service requests within a maximum of four (4) business hours during UK office hours (09:00–17:30 GMT/BST, Monday to Friday, excluding UK public holidays).
 3.4 Service Management: All service requests will be promptly transposed into a new or related JIRA ticket linked to the Client’s project.
 3.5 Documentation: Documentation and supporting materials (including but not limited to procedures) created as part of the Services will be shared via the Provider’s Confluence workspace, to which the Client will be granted guest-user access.
 3.6 Availability: The Provider shall endeavour to provide responses on a 24x7 basis, subject to the call-out availability via the [Matrix] room or by mobile phone.
-Responses via WhatsApp are not guaranteed.
 3.7 Meetings: Online meetings (e.g., Brave Talk) will be scheduled on demand as required.
 The Client shall ensure that an appropriately qualified resource is available to supervise the work during such sessions.
 3.8 Client Control of Production: The Provider will never take control of or directly implement changes to the Client’s production systems.
 Responsibility for implementing any changes in production rests solely with the Client, based on the documentation and procedures created by the Provider and formally signed off by the Client.
 3.9 Testing and Sign-Off: The Client is responsible for testing all Deliverables in a suitable non-production environment and must provide formal sign-off prior to any Deliverables being promoted to production.
 The Provider shall have no liability for any issues arising from promotion to production without such sign-off.